Sambir

 Day 7: Samagaun to Samdo

 Today’s trek will be challenging as we follow a northern path along the upper Budhi Gandaki River.
-The trail gradually ascends, and we will pass the confluence of the Larke River and the river from the Samdo Glacier.
+The trail gradually ascends, and we will pass the confluence of the Larkya River and the river from the Samdo Glacier.

 Itinerary Details